 We are as excited to get back to travelling as you are.
 Things have changed since the world is now in the middle of a pandemic.
-And there are things you need to know if you plan to travel far and wide despite the challenges, risks and warnings.
+And there are things you need to know about travelling during the covid-19 pandemic if you plan to travel far and wide despite the challenges, risks and warnings.

 As COVID vaccinations begin to roll out at home and across the world, there are some things to know regarding how your travel insurance is affected should you get the COVID vaccine during your trip.

 - If you decide to get the vaccine during your trip, some insurance companies have advised they will not cover adverse reactions caused by the vaccine.

 - If you should get the vaccine, and then later contract COVID, most insurance companies have advised they wouldn’t relate one to the other, and therefore if you have purchased additional COVID coverage, you would be covered for any treatment you might need.